a-grasso/portbook/ARCHITECTURE.md

    Sensitive transformations (cmdline redaction, host-header guard, etc.) happen in the core or the API boundary, never in a view.

+6. **Portbook is read-only.
+It never mutates the processes it observes.**
+   No surface kills, signals, restarts, or spawns a process.
+This is a deliberate non-goal, not a missing feature — see below.

+---

+## Non-goal: killing and restarting processes

+Portbook observes; it does not act.
+Concretely: no `kill`/`restart` keystroke, subcommand, or endpoint, now or later.
+The reasoning, so it does not get re-litigated:

+- **Read-only is the safety property.** It is why the daemon can sit on a localhost port and why an agent can be pointed at portbook without a second thought.
+The host-header guard stops DNS rebinding, but it does not stop any open web page from POSTing to a local endpoint — a read-only server shrugs at that, a killing one does not.
+- **Restart is not implementable honestly.** Portbook never owned the process.
+It reconstructs a lossy cmdline from `ps` and a cwd from `lsof`, with no environment, no parent shell (so no `nvm`/`direnv` shims), and no tty.
+And the cmdline we hold is *redacted by design* (`src/redact.rs`), so it is deliberately not runnable.
+A restart that works most of the time is worse than none: it fails silently in exactly the cases the user cares about.
+- **The pid is not a stable handle.** Between a scan and a click the pid may have exited and been recycled; and on macOS the pid bound to a port is often a child that its supervisor respawns instantly.

+The supported answer to "my dev server died" is BACKLOG item B: persist the last-seen command and cwd, show them, let the human paste into a shell they own.
+Anything more means portbook *launches* processes itself, which is a different tool.

 ---

 ## Layer map